LokmaneChebouba/key-pipe/README.md

 ## 2 Prerequisites
 `key-pipeline` is a Python application that uses several libraries and tools.

-##### With Python already installed
-If you already have Python installed, you can install and configure automatically conda by running either `config_Linux.py` or `config_MacOS.py` in the `key-pipeline` folder using:
+##### Automated setup
+The easiest way to install and configure required software (Python, Conda and Python libraries) is to run either `config_Linux.sh` or `config_MacOS.sh`, by using the following command:

 ```
-$ python config_<your_OS>.py
+$ bash config_<your_OS>.sh
 ```

-##### Without Python already installed
+These scripts will download and run the installation of Miniconda if required, and then create the environment with the necessary libraries.
+If Conda is not already installed, you will have to go through the configuration process, which is very guided and offers consistent default choices at every step.

+##### Manual setup
+If you prefer having more control on your system and know what you are doing, your may also manually setup your environment.
-If Python is not installed on your machine yet, the easiest way is to download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for Python 3.7.
+First, if Conda or Python 3 are not installed on your machine, manually download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for Python 3.7.
-Once Miniconda is installed, use the `environment.yml` file in the `key-pipeline` folder to configure the environment by runing:
+Then go to the `key-pipeline` folder and create the environment by running:

 ```
 $ conda env create -f environment.yml